Lymphedema is a disorder caused by a variety of causes including filaria infection.

 Charles procedure (skin grafts / Debulking):

-Affected tissue is removed and your surgeon uses part of it as skin grafts to repair the area.
+The affected tissue is removed and your surgeon uses part of it as skin grafts to repair the area.
 Skin grafts require more extensive care of the surgical site after your procedure, and it can take up to one month to return to normal activity.

 Small plastic tubes are implanted in your limb to conduct lymph across the damaged area